Online Local Advertising for Small Businesses: How Neighbors Find You Online

 FAQ

-What is the best local advertising platform?
+What is the best local business advertising platform?

 There’s no single “best” platform — it depends on your business.
 Google Search, Google Maps, and Google Local Services Ads work best for high-intent services, while social media ads are great for visibility and promotions.
 The strongest results usually come from combining search and social, not choosing just one.

 Yes.
-Local ads reach people nearby and ready to act, leading to higher conversion rates, more calls, and better ROI than broad advertising.
+Local ads reach out to people nearby and ready to act, leading to higher conversion rates, more calls, and better ROI than broad advertising.
 That’s why local campaigns often outperform national ads on a much smaller budget.

 How can a small business attract more local customers?